School Bus Driver

 Best Rated

-Asked by Frank about 10 years ago
+Asked by L.Saes over 10 years ago

 Hello.
 Is the pre-trip inspection hard?
 Right now, I'm not very mechanic.
 So, I've heard you need to check the lights, simple, but what about all the other stuff?
 And when should bus drivers start to wake up and go to bed?